cepharum/sails-qualify/README.md

 This qualifier switches views to be written in pug (fka jade) instead of ejs.

+> **NOTE!** sailsjs as of 0.12.x does not support pug when it comes to injection of templates, scripts and stylesheets.
+Thus you need to use legacy versions of jade instead by using option `--compatible`.

 * `sails-qualify angular2`

 TO BE ADDED: This qualifier is setting up support for angular2 based client side